l0b5ter/Event_Bot/README.md

 Here you put the current month and which day it is.

 #### Done?
-If it succesful manages to grab the events from your web server, you've done well.
+If it successfully manages to grab the events from your web server, you've done well.
 Only left is to set up a proper page for adding events (Php?).
 Just ask if you wanna see why page or need help^^

 ### Next update
 - Instead of saving events to local file from the chat, use save to webserver.